yyyaaannnggg0404/Python.learning/README.md

 # Python.learning
- Go from entry to running. #Make small but daily progress#
+ Python from entry to running. #Make small but daily progress#